Petit Mont-Blanc and the Merlets Lakes

 • Arrival : Car park, les Prioux, Pralognan-la-Vanoise

-• Towns crossed : PRALOGNAN-LA-VANOISE, SAINT-BON-TARENTAISE, LES ALLUES
+• Towns crossed : PRALOGNAN-LA-VANOISE, SAINT-BON-TARENTAISE, and LES ALLUES

 Altimetric profile